Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts: Experiments

 \paragraph{SemEval} We present our results for all\footnote{some API-based models were deprecated during the course of our experiments, so we skip them where they are not available.
 For additional results, such as GPT-4, see Appendix~\ref{sec:appendix-deprecated-semeval}.} models in Figure~\ref{fig:semeval-copy-paste-results} for \liahr and Figure~\ref{fig:semeval-baseline-results} for the baseline.
 In Figure~\ref{fig:semeval-copy-paste-results}, we present the performance of the model on the copy-paste task when using gold (\texttt{Query w/ gold}) and random (\texttt{Query w/ rand}) labels for the demo query, as well as the performance of the model on the gold labels when the query label is random (and therefore the model has not seen the test label for the query; \texttt{Gold perf w/ rand}).
 All results are shown for 5, 15, 25, 55, and 75 shot (to demonstrate scalability).
 For Figure~\ref{fig:semeval-baseline-results}, we show the first two scenarios, where the document is presented to the LLM with its paired label (\texttt{Gold pair}) or a random label (\texttt{Rand pair}).

 In \liahr, we see clear evidence for our desired behavior in bigger and more capable models, specifically GPT-3.5, GPT-4o, and Llama-3 70b.
-These models seems to display all the properties we check for: \textbf{Nonconformity}, \textbf{Rectification}, and \textbf{Noise rejection}.
-First, the Jaccard Score with gold labels for the query is not perfect, yet it is significantly higher to the same model's performance on the benchmark~\cite{chochlakis2024strong} (\textbf{Nonconformity}).
-Then, when we use random labels instead of gold for the query in the prompt, we see performance drop dramatically (\textbf{Noise rejection}).
-Moreover, it is interesting to see that the predictions more closely match the gold labels than the random labels, even though these random labels are provided in the prompt (\textbf{Rectification}).
-Additionally, Llama-3 8b also seems to meet some of the properties, though only for a fraction of cases.
+These models seem to display all the properties we check for: \textbf{Nonconformity}, \textbf{Rectification}, and \textbf{Noise rejection}.
+First, the success rate with gold labels for the query is not perfect (meaning 1.0), yet it is significantly higher compared to the same model's performance on the benchmark~\cite{chochlakis2024strong}.
+This means that the model does not conform to the gold labels completely, yet is greatly influenced by them in its predictions (otherwise we would anticipate performance much closer to its ``regular'' predictions).
+By meeting both these criteria, the aforementioned models meet the \textbf{Nonconformity} property.
+Then, when we use random labels instead of gold for the query in the prompt, we see the success rate drop dramatically compared to when gold labels are presented (that it, when comparing \texttt{Query w/ gold} to \texttt{Query w/ rand}).
+This indicates that models achieve the \textbf{Noise Rejection} property.
+Moreover, it is interesting to see that, when random labels are provided, the predictions match more closely the gold labels (\texttt{Gold perf w/ rand}) than these random labels (\texttt{Query w/ rand}).
+Since this criterion is met, the models achieve \textbf{Rectification}.

 For the ``reasonableness'' baseline, we see that only GPT-4o meets the criteria \textbf{Nonconformity}, and \textbf{Noise rejection}\footnote{\textbf{Rectification} is not a potential property because the LLM does not generate labels}.
 While other models mostly meet the \textbf{Noise Rejection} criterion, their success rate is too low to qualify for \textbf{Nonconformity}.
 We also notice that the success rate in all settings is noticeably lower compared to \liahr.